• Loading stock data...

 What is the House v.
 NCAA case?

 In 2020, former Arizona State swimmer Grant House and former TCU basketball player Sedona Prince (known for filming a viral TikTok about NCAA gender inequity) filed the case against the NCAA, Big Ten, SEC, Pac-12, ACC, and Big 12.
 (Other named plaintiffs, including former Illinois football player Tymir Oliver, were added later.)
 The case was filed in the Northern District of California, the same venue as the other antitrust suits against the NCAA—including the Supreme Court case over athlete educational benefits, NCAA v.
 Alston.
-Northern District of California Judge Claudia Wilken, who is presiding over the House case, also presided over Alston and the landmark O’Bannon v.
+Northern District of California Judge Claudia Wilken, who presided over the House case, also presided over Alston and the landmark O’Bannon v.
 NCAA case over athlete NIL rights.

 What are the major terms of the House v.
 NCAA settlement?

-$2.8 billion in damages: The settlement would offer these damages to players who couldn’t earn NIL money before the NCAA changed its rules in 2021, distributing money based on formulas agreed upon in the settlement.
+$2.8 billion in damages: The settlement offers these damages to players who couldn’t earn NIL money before the NCAA changed its rules in 2021, distributing money based on formulas agreed upon in the settlement.
 The parties came up with $2.8 billion in their negotiations—much less than the NCAA and power conferences would have to pay if they lost at trial.

 NIL clearinghouse: The settlement imposes new restrictions, however: The NCAA has established a clearinghouse for NIL deals offered by boosters and NIL collectives, with the ability to reject deals that may look like “pay for play.”
 The clearinghouse is run through software created by Deloitte, and will have an appeals process managed by an independent group created by the NCAA.